patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 Each sensor location is assigned to a Sofia administrative district.
 This identifies sensors located within the nine districts covered by LEZ.

 **Note:** _District membership is used for spatial context.
-Membership does not attribute that sensor surroundings are directly affected by the LEZ.
+Membership does not imply that sensor surroundings are directly affected by the LEZ.
 Within the nine covered districts, the restriction applies only to buildings on streets with an operational district-heating or gas-distribution network._